radareorg/radare2/COMMUNITY.md

 This does not limit to the conversations in our official chat servers, you can also talk about other things **in the side channel**.

-We urge you to respect the personal boundaries of each member in r2land.
+We urge you to respect the personal boundaries of everyone in this community.

 ## What we don't want to see